Skip to content

 Invoke

-You can see that the response to our Invoked operation as a simple boolean value of True returned.
-That indicated that we authenticated correctly.
-If you try putting in an incorrect login/password, you'll get back False instead.
+You can see that the response to our invoked operation was a simple boolean value of True.
+This indicated that authentication was successful.
+If you try entering an incorrect login/password, you will get back False instead.

-If you have a SOAP web service that doesn't behave as expected, you may want to view the raw SOAP XML that is being sent to/from the web service.
-To view this, click on the Request/Response tab of the SOAP studio editor and the following will be displayed:
+If you have a SOAP web service that doesn't behave as expected, you may want to view the raw SOAP XML that is being sent to or from the web service.
+To view this, click on the Request/Response tab of the SOAP studio editor, and the following will be displayed:

 Request/Response

-This view lets you see the Request and Response HTTP headers body, with the body displayed in a friendly, easy to read color-coded XML format.
-That way you can easily invoke the SOAP operations using the Rapise SOAP studio GUI and view the raw SOAP XML being sent to/from the server.
+This view lets you see the Request and Response HTTP headers and body, with the body displayed in a friendly, easy-to-read, color-coded XML format.
+That way, you can easily invoke the SOAP operations using the Rapise SOAP studio GUI and view the raw SOAP XML being sent to or from the server.
 This is invaluable when debugging a failing SOAP web service.

-In the case of our test of Connection_Authenticate, we can now click the Record button (next to Send) to add this operation to our list of recorded test steps:
+In the case of our Connection_Authenticate test, we can now click the Record button (next to Send) to add this operation to our list of recorded test steps:

 Steps